boxvc/NVIDIA-Jobs/Deep-Learning-Solution-Architect.md

 详细JD如下 简历投递：sbai@nvidia.com

-### Deep Learning Solution Architect - Beijing or Shanghai, China
+### Deep Learning Solution Architect - Shanghai, China

 ##### What you’ll be doing:
 - Assist NVIDIA Account Managers in supporting existing lighthouse accounts and driving new business in those accounts and new accounts.